 - Do you eat animal crackers?
 (Surprisingly, this is one of the most common questions).

-Here are some things that you can do to help your child prepare for this…
+Some things that you can do to help your child prepare

 - Make sure to talk to your kids about your family's eating choices and why you have chosen to be vegan.

 - Practice answering common questions that they may get.

 - Help them come up with a few responses that they can use when the questions come.

 - Visit a farm sanctuary to help your child form a connection with farm animals and understand veganism at a deeper level.

 - Watch some vegan documentaries with your older vegan kids so they can see the living conditions of farmed animals. (make sure to watch the movies first and be sure that it is suitable for your child).

 How can I help my kids feel “normal” when packing vegan lunches?